 All in one swoop, I flipped my body off the porch while landing on my shoeless feet.
 While there is no reasonable explanation of how that was possible, God not only heard my plea but spared my life that day.
 I was forever changed!
 From that day forward, I was determined to keep my vow to the Lord.
 I completely turned away from my life as a drug dealer, and took a job working as a delivery driver for a pharmaceutical company making $7.50 an hour.
 How ironic is that?
 I was still delivering drugs but this time it was legit and for a lot less money.
 This was my first life lesson in humility!
 Consequently, a young White guy (my boss) took a keen interest in me and began teaching me the business.
 He brought me into the warehouse, and from there, into the front office.
 He taught me everything there was to know about the business and within 15 months, I had worked my way up to the top of that branch.
 A couple of months later, I was promoted to our corporate office in Jackson, MS. Unbelievably, in a period of 18 months, I had gone from being a street thug dope dealer to running 13 branches nationwide; albeit, with no college education.
 By this time, I knew God was at work in my life.
 Soon after arriving in Jackson, an older White gentleman knocked at my door.
 He said he wanted to share the Gospel.
 I remember him asking me “if you were to die tonight and sat at God’s door, what would you say to him in an effort to get in?”
 I said something along the lines of my good outweighing my bad.
 However, he informed me that salvation had nothing to do with what I had done in life.
 He then shared with me Romans 10:9, of which I had never heard.
 That night, I tossed and turned wondering how that scripture could be true in spite of all my imperfections.
 Tears flowed like a well spring when it finally hit me.
 If this scripture was true, then I had been saved since the age of 9 years old.
 That night, I came into the knowledge of my salvation.
 Ironically, the moral of my story is the two most important life moments came through multi-ethnic interaction.
 I value multi-ethnic ministry because I am the product of what can happen through multi-ethnic relationships.

-To be a gospel centered, multi-ethnic, church planting church built on the pillars of missions, faith, work and economics.
+To be a gospel centered, multi-ethnic, church planting church helping you flourish in the life God meant for you to live.

 Flourishing people planting flourishing churches.